emmbm/tailwind-variant-selectors/README.md

 # PostCSS Tailwind Variant Selectors

-Maybe cursed 🤮, maybe not 🤩, easily use your custom Tailwind CSS `@variant`s in CSS with.
-Useful to maintain consistency across your custom `@component` or global styles and inline classes without relying on `@apply`-ridden stylesheets.
+Maybe cursed 🤮, maybe not 🤩, easily use your custom Tailwind CSS `@variant`s in CSS.
+Useful to maintain consistency across inline class variants and custom `@component`s or global styles without relying on `@apply`-ridden stylesheets for the latter.

 ```css
 @variant hocus (&:hover, &:focus);